What to Know Before You Buy a New Front Door

 In addition to the style and material selections available to you, there are other ways to personalize your entry door to best reflect your personal style and your home’s overall aesthetic.
 If you are looking to make your home’s exterior unique, consider a distinctive color choice, decorative glass, unique hardware finishes and other accessories.

 Homeowners today are often opting for brightly colored entry doors to add a pop of color to their home’s exterior.
-Whether you choose a wood, fiberglass or steel entry door, there are a number of pre-finished color options to choose from.
+Whether you choose a fiberglass or steel entry door, there are a number of pre-finished color options to choose from.

 Entry Door Glass